NyxIsBad/hijiri.dev-urara/urara/site-index/akguides/gearguide/+page.svelte.md

 - Nalani Weapon: Almost always more powerful.
 For main weapon, try to get a Destroyer core as meta.
 Lower tier cores are acceptable, especially Deadly or Fell because you're likely lacking in Crit Damage or Accuracy at this time.
   - Ensure that it is on element.
 This gives you a 20% elemental damage boost for that element.
   - +20, Use level 90 weapon cards for DMG or CDMG.
+  - The core for the weapon at the moment is not the most important.
+Destroyer is the best, but may be particularly expensive.
+Just ensure it's reasonably good (Deadly is a frequent substitute I see)
 - Level 90 Nocturnal Nalani Weapon - Blacksmithing
   - If you have a level 80 orange noct weapon, you may choose to skip this.
   - +20, Use level 90 weapon cards for DMG or CDMG.